TechnicalInterviewGuide,HowtoEvaluateandHireGreatDevelopers

 Compensation should be competitive and transparent.
 Research market rates using Levels.fyi, Glassdoor, and Pave for your role, level, and location.
 Present the full compensation package: base salary, equity (with clear vesting and strike price details), benefits, and any unique perks.
 Candidates who feel you are being transparent about compensation are more likely to accept and less likely to renegotiate aggressively.

-Staff augmentation provides an alternative to traditional hiring that eliminates most of the interview process risk.
-Instead of evaluating candidates through interviews (which have a 50-60% accuracy rate at best), you evaluate them through actual work.
-A paid trial week where the developer works on real tasks from your backlog is the most accurate performance predictor available.
+Working with a dedicated development team is an alternative to traditional hiring that removes most of the interview process risk.
+Instead of evaluating candidates through interviews (which have a 50-60% accuracy rate at best), you evaluate the team through actual work.
+A paid pilot sprint where the team ships real tasks from your backlog is the most accurate performance predictor available.

-Consider staff augmentation as a permanent part of your hiring strategy, not just a temporary staffing solution.
-Some companies use the trial-to-hire model — start with augmentation, convert the developer to full-time after 3-6 months of proven performance.
-This approach reduces mis-hires by 80% compared to traditional interview-only hiring.
+Consider a dedicated team as a permanent part of your engineering strategy, not just a stopgap.
+Some companies build with a partner team first, then convert individual engineers to full-time after 3-6 months of proven performance.
+This approach reduces mis-hires sharply compared to interview-only hiring.

 Wrapping up